 - Attend the annual School trainees' meeting in September of each year of your award and present your research in progress - Complete a final report at the end of your award with follow up on ResearchFish - Inform the School's Communications Officer when you have a publication.
-All publications and presentations resulting from your award must be correctly attributed to the NIHR and SPCR (see section on Communicating your research) - If your circumstances change if you plan to move to part-time, you are on extended sick leave, maternity leave, or the dates of your award need to be amended, you must contact the School's Senior Scientific Manager.
+All publications and presentations resulting from your award must be correctly attributed to the NIHR and SPCR (see section on Communicating your research) - If your circumstances change if you plan to move to part-time, you are on extended sick leave, maternity leave, or the dates of your award need to be amended, you must inform the School via your local Research Manager.